IntelLabs/nlp-architect/doc/source/word_sense.rst

   The results are printed to the terminal using different colors therefore using a white terminal background is best to view the results

 .. _here: https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit?usp=sharing
+..
+[1] Tomas Mikolov, Kai Chen, Greg Corrado, and Jeffrey Dean.
+Efficient Estimation of Word Representations in Vector Space.
+In Proceedings of Workshop at ICLR, 2013.

+..
+[2] Tomas Mikolov, Ilya Sutskever, Kai Chen, Greg Corrado, and Jeffrey Dean.
+Distributed Representations of Words and Phrases and their Compositionality.
+In Proceedings of NIPS, 2013.

+..
+[3] Tomas Mikolov, Wen-tau Yih, and Geoffrey Zweig.
+Linguistic Regularities in Continuous Space Word Representations.
+In Proceedings of NAACL HLT, 2013.